stephenjjohnson/GettingAndCleaningData/README.md

 #Getting and Cleaning Data

-The script `run_analsis.R` performs the actions required by the class project for the Coursera/Johns Hopkings MOOC, _Getting and Cleaning Data_
+The script `run_analysis.R` performs the actions required by the class project for the Coursera/Johns Hopkings MOOC, _Getting and Cleaning Data_

 See `CodeBook.md` for details of the source data and a description of the output.

 Output data is included for reference.
 See `tidy_data.txt`

-`run_analsis.R` performs the following steps (assuming that the data is already unzipped into a subdirectory)
+`run_analysis.R` performs the following steps (assuming that the data is already unzipped into a subdirectory)

 1. Read in metadata and datasets
 1. Add meaningful column names to data from features.txt and add subject and activity columns from subject_XXXX.txt dataframes (FULFILS PART 1 OF PROJECT REQUIREMENTS)